solidtime-io/docs/docs/user-guide/roles.md

 The owner is the only role that can:
  - delete the organization
  - transfer the ownership to another user
- - solidtime cloud: access to the billing settings
+ - solidtime Cloud: access to the billing settings

 ## Admin